Probing Cosmic Neutrino Background through Parametric Fluorescence

-In nonlinear optics, a laser beam $\gamma^{}_{\rm P}$ pumping into certain crystals can be efficiently converted into two photon beams $\gamma^{}_{\rm S}$ and $\gamma^{}_{\rm I}$ at lower energies by coherently scattering with the energy levels of dipoles in the crystal.
+In nonlinear optics, a laser beam $\gamma^{}_{\rm P}$ pumping into certain crystals can be efficiently converted into two photon beams $\gamma^{}_{\rm S}$ and $\gamma^{}_{\rm I}$ at lower energies by coherently scattering with dipoles in the crystal.
 This process $\gamma^{}_{\rm P} \to \gamma^{}_{\rm S} + \gamma^{}_{\rm I}$ is referred to as the spontaneous parametric down-conversion (SPDC)~\cite{Boyd2008,Klyshko1988,Butcher_Cotter_1990,YanhuaShih2003}, arising from the nonlinear electric susceptibility of the material.
-The coherence requirement leads to a similar phase matching condition, i.e., $\bm{k}^{}_{\rm P} = \bm{k}^{}_{\rm S} + \bm{k}^{}_{\rm I}$, along with the energy conservation.
-The conversion efficiency relies largely on the detailed configurations of molecules, and can be calculated from first principles of quantum mechanics.
+The conversion efficiency relies largely on detailed configurations of atoms or molecules, and can be calculated from first principles of quantum mechanics.
 The most intriguing aspect of this well-established phenomenon is that resonance enhancement occurs when the frequency of the radiation aligns with the corresponding energy-level difference~\cite{Boyd2008,Klyshko1988}.
 The fluorescence process induced by neutrinos is similar to the pure electromagnetic scenario.
-This phenomenon should be distinguished from the very soft photon emission due to coherent scattering of neutrinos with free electron gas~\cite{Loeb:1990xs}.
+This phenomenon should be distinguished from the soft photon emission due to coherent scattering of neutrinos with free electron gas~\cite{Loeb:1990xs} and very off-shell scatterings with binding electrons for neutrinos at higher energies~\cite{Akhmedov:2018wlf}.

-In the remaining part, we first derive the effective Hamiltonian for the neutrino-photon interaction in the presence of molecular dipoles, and then estimate event rates for the parametric fluorescence of relic neutrinos.
-In the end, we briefly comment on possible mechanisms for additional enhancement and conclude.